Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Las Vegas and its opponents have scored at least 45 points -- this matchup's over/under -- only two times this year.
+- Las Vegas has combined with its opponents to put up more than 45 points just twice this season.

-- Chicago's games have gone over 45 points in only one opportunity this season.
+- Chicago has combined with its opponents to score more than 45 points in one game this season.

 - The combined points per game average of the two teams, 42, is three points fewer than Sunday's over/under.

-- These two squads surrender a combined 47.8 points per game, 2.8 more than this contest's over/under.
+- The 47.8 points per game these two squads have allowed their opponents to score this season are 2.8 more than the 45 over/under in this contest.

-- The average total in Raiders games this season is 48.5, 3.5 points more than Sunday's over/under of 45.
+- The average total in Raiders games this season is 48.5, 3.5 points above Sunday's over/under of 45.

 - The 45 total in this game is 0.6 points above the 44.4 average total in Bears games this season.